Get in touch

 Key components include:

 • Speaking and Listening: Pupils will practice basic conversational skills such as greetings, expressing likes/dislikes, and discussing family, friends, and personal interests.
-Role-plays and interactive activities will provide opportunities to apply these skills in real-life contexts, such as ordering meals in Spanish.
+Role-plays and interactive activities will provide opportunities to apply these skills in real-life contexts, such as ordering meals in French.

 • Reading and Writing: Pupils will regularly engage in reading comprehension tasks, learning key vocabulary and phrases that can be applied in written tasks, including sentence formation, describing personal preferences, and writing short paragraphs about themselves and others.